natenka/pyneng-book-en/docs/source/book/09_functions/3a_func_args_types.rst

     Password for user nata has passed all checks Out[4]: True

-If you swap arguments when calling a function the error will likely occur depending on the function.
+If you swap arguments when calling a function the error will likely occur depending on function.

 Keyword arguments
 ~~~~~~~~~~~~~~~~~~